North American B-25 Mitchell: Variants

 The B-25G followed the success of the prototype XB-25G and production was a continuation of the NA96.
 The production model featured increased armor and a greater fuel supply than the XB-25G.
 One B-25G was passed to the British, who gave it the name Mitchell II that had been used for the B-25C.
-The USSR also tested the G (number made: 463; five converted Cs, 58 modified Cs, 400 production).
+The USSR also tested the G. 63 were modified from C-model aircraft, and 400 were built new.